ottiram/WOMBAT/README.md

 </p>

 <p>
-The required GloVe embeddings can be obtained from Stanford <a href="http://nlp.stanford.edu/data/wordvecs/glove.6B.zip">here</a>, and need to be extracted into "data/embeddings/".
+The required GloVe embeddings are <b>not part of WOMBAT</b> and can be obtained from Stanford <a href="http://nlp.stanford.edu/data/wordvecs/glove.6B.zip">here</a>.
+Extract them into "data/embeddings/".
 The WOMBAT master and embeddings data bases will be created in "data/wombat-data".
 </p>
 <p>